Acumane/thesis/argument.md

 Or in other words, we *pretend* that the series will continue for roughly as long as it's already lasted.
 Ignoring any boring wins caught by whatever tolerance we assign to the word "roughly" ($\pm$ 0.01%, 2.5%, etc.), we're almost always wrong and overshoot as often as we undershoot—50/50 odds.
 It's reasonable to question why being symmetrically wrong would be preferable to any other strategy.
 Bostrom doesn't appear to offer any stronger reasoning than an appeal to neutrality, and our concerns with Gott's original argument certainly give us no reason to prefer $w_2$.

-## My argument
+## An alternative

-If we instead measure how wrong we are, it becomes very clear that picking the mean is the dominant strategy.
-If you always pick 5, you'll never be more than 5 off.
-Whereas fringe strategies like 0 and 10 will be 10 off half as often, but 9 off almost as often, 8 not far behind, etc. Let's run a simulation for strategies $S_0$ to $S_{10}$ and see if this checks out:
+Let's say I've just picked a number between 0 and 10, inclusive, and I'm asking you to guess what number it is.
+I don't expect you'll get it right—you're not a mind reader, after all—but I might be impressed if you're off by one.
+In pursuit of my admiration, you reason that minimizing the amount you might be wrong by is the optimal strategy.
+If you always bet 5, you'll never be more than 5 off (e.g. if I picked 0 or 10).
+Whereas if you were to guess 0 or 10, you'll be off by 10 only half as often, but *also* 9 off almost as often, 8 not far behind, and so on.
+You therefore resolve to always guess that I've picked 5, as it appears to be the optimal strategy.

+We've run a simulation for strategies $S_0$ to $S_{10}$.
+Let's see if this checks out:

 <center>